rubsxyz/ATEC-Calendar-Discord-Bot/README.md

 # Atec Send Calendar to Discord

 This repository hosts a bot that automates the process of logging into the ATEC training server, capturing a screenshot of your personal calendar, and posting it to a specified Discord channel.
-Simplify your schedule management and stay updated effortlessly with this automated solution.

 ## Table of Contents